 How are the Statewides funded?

-The three statewide public service programs are each mandated by separate, long-standing federal legislation.
+The three statewide public service programs are each mandated by separate, long-standing federal and state legislation.
 The Oregon legislature provides funding for the Statewides in three distinct line items in the state budget.
-State appropriations enable the Statewides to receive and compete for federal, local, and external sources that fund research, innovation, and other activities across the state.
+State appropriations enable the Statewides to receive and compete for federal, local and external sources that fund research, outreach, innovation and other activities across the state.

 The Oregon legislature approved a $19.2 million funding increase (15.4%) for the Statewides for the 2019-21 biennium.
 This increase includes $14.4 million to cover continued service level costs and address past budget shortfalls and $5.2 million for new initiatives, including $2 million to the OSU Extension Service for fire resilience and recovery and a total of nearly $2.7 million to the Agricultural Experiment Station and Extension for water quality and quantity programs.
 The legislature also approved $375,000 for organic agriculture Extension, and one-time funding of $125,000 for a continuing Agriculture Experiment Station berry research position.